Dr. Caihong Fu

 Current research and/or projects

-My academic training was in fish population dynamics and stock assessment.
-I am interested in understanding how climate changes, species interactions, and fishing affect the dynamics of fish populations and ecosystems and how fish populations should be managed under changing climate and ecological conditions.
+Dr. Fu academic training was in fish population dynamics and stock assessment.
+She is interested in understanding how climate changes, species interactions, and fishing affect the dynamics of fish populations and ecosystems and how fish populations should be managed under changing climate and ecological conditions.

 Research and/or project statements